Methods of Massless Speaker Creation

 Methods of Modulation

 An essential part of a massless speaker system is taking an electrical audio signal as an input to convert into sound.
 The massless speaker itself is usually powered by a DC or AC power source which can either be modulated or the speaker affected in a different method depending on its assembly.
 There are a few basic methods of superimposing this audio signal onto the speaker.
+Here we are mainly considering plasma type massless speakers.

 RF